Water is Wonderful

-Having water in your home is wonderful.
-Water Damage – not so much.
+Having water at home is wonderful.
+Water damage – not so much.

-The key to successful indoor plumbing is keeping it where it is supposed to be at all times.
-In the pipes, before you need the water, and in the drain when you’re done with it.
+The key to successful indoor plumbing is to keep it where it should be at all times.
+In the pipes, before you need the water and in the drain, when you are finished.

-Water damage will happen when water remains in contact with building surfaces for too long.
+Water damage will occur when water remains in contact with building surfaces for a long time.

-Water will cause building materials, including wood, drywall, insulation, plaster, carpeting, and so forth, to break down.
-It can swell, warp, or disintegrate, but whichever way it loses its structural integrity, if left unaddressed your home will become uninhabitable.
+Water will cause building materials, including wood, drywall, insulation, plaster, carpet, and so on, to break.
+It can swell, deform or disintegrate, but any way it loses its structural integrity, if left untreated, your home will become uninhabitable.

-You need to call a professional water mitigation specialist like Construemax when you discover water damage in your home or business.
+You need to call a professional water mitigation specialist when you discover water damage in your home or business.

 When you have water damage, time is of the essence.
-When wood gets wet it is going to be a race as to which happens first.
-Will the wood absorb the water, or will it evaporate?
-Wood has water in it naturally.
-The percentage of moisture in wood is normally in the low to mid-teens with a range of about 4%.
-But as it absorbs more and more water you’re going to start experience warping and swelling.
-It will attract insects, and expose your home to mold growth.
-So you don’t want to allow the wood to stay wet any longer than possible.
+When the wood gets wet, there will be a race to find out what will happen first.
+Will the wood absorb water or evaporate?
+Wood contains water naturally.
+The percentage of moisture in the wood is usually in the range of about 4%.
+But as you absorb more and more water, you will begin to experience deformations and swelling.
+It will attract insects and expose your home to mold growth.
+Therefore, you do not want to allow the wood to stay wet for longer than possible.

-If the water is trapped behind a wall or hidden under a sink, you may not even know its there for some time.
+If the water is trapped behind a wall or hidden under a sink, you may not even know it has been there for some time.
 But once you know about it.
 Get help right away.

-There are so many ways water can intrude into your home.
-External factors like nature and weather events can cause water intrusion.
-When storms come through, the wind can cause a lot of damage.
-Sometimes the wind will rip up shingles or tear off siding.
-But when the wind knocks down a tree or brings down branches, they have the ability to break windows and even penetrate roofs or walls.
-Once the security of the home is breached all the rain from the storm takes over and starts to flood the home.
+Water can enter your home in many ways.
+External factors, such as nature and weather events, can cause water intrusion.
+When storms arrive, the wind can do a lot of damage.
+Sometimes, the wind will rip shingles or tear off siding.
+But when the wind drops a tree or branches, they have the ability to break windows and even penetrate roofs or walls.
+Once the security of the house is breached, all the rain from the storm takes over and begins to flood the house.

-Sometimes it is an unexpected disaster that happens inside.
-Improperly installed, poorly maintained, or worn-out plumbing components can cause water leaks.
+Sometimes, it is an unexpected disaster that happens inside.
+Plumbing components installed incorrectly, poorly maintained or worn can cause water leaks.

-Sinks and pipes are your best friends when it comes to controlling water in your home.
-Think about fire sprinklers, water supply to the sinks, toilets, and appliances.
-They manage the water coming in.
-Then there are the pipes connected to the sewer to control water going out.
+Sinks and pipes are your best friends when it comes to controlling the water in your home.
+Think of fire extinguishers, water supplies for sinks, toilets and appliances.
+They manage the water intake.
+Then there are the pipes connected to the sewer to control the water outlet.
 Unfortunately, both will fail from time to time.

-Then there are the atmospheric conditions and unforeseen circumstances that can also be the source of water damage in your home or business.
+Then there are weather conditions and unforeseen circumstances that can also be the source of water damage to your home or business.

-Again, there are countless ways things could go wrong, but here are some very common ways people experience water that forces them to take action to address damage:
+Again, there are countless ways in which things can go wrong, but here are some very common ways in which people experience water that forces them to take action to deal with the damage:

 - Burst water pipes

-- Leaking appliances (refrigerator, dishwasher, water heater, etc.)
+- Leaky appliances (refrigerator, dishwasher, water heater, etc.)

-- Sprinkler systems (indoors for fires, outdoors for irrigation)
+- Irrigation systems (internal for fires, external for irrigation)

 - Leaking roofs

-- A window left open or broken during inclement weather
+- A window left open or broken during bad weather

-So often the water intrusions happen where you don’t see them like in your attic space, underneath sink cabinets or appliances, or behind the walls of your shower enclosure.
-Many businesses mop their floors daily.
-If workers are careless, water might not be fully mopped up in harder to reach areas, and these can develop water damage.
+Often, water intrusions happen where you don’t see them, such as in the attic, under cabinets or appliances, or behind the shower stall walls.
+Many companies scrub the floor daily.
+If workers are careless, water may not be completely dried out in areas that are difficult to access, and this can cause water damage.

-You should keep an eye out for signs that you have water damage.
-Signs such as:
+You should watch for signs of water damage.
+Signs like:

-- Brown stains on your ceiling or walls
+- Brown stains on the ceiling or walls

-- The pooling of water around the house or business (under sinks, behind toilets, etc.)
+- The accumulation of water around the house or business (under sinks, behind bathrooms, etc.)

-- Condensation on surfaces like the interior of windows or on window / door frames
+- Condensation on surfaces such as the interior of windows or on window / door frames

-- The swelling of doors or windows making it harder to open or close them
+- Swelling of doors or windows, making it more difficult to open or close them

-- Cracks in the caulking around your tub/ shower, sinks, toilets, and backsplashes
+- Cracks in the caulking around your bath / shower, sinks, toilets and guards

 - Microbial growth that looks like mold growing on any surface.

-Aside from the problems of your home’s building materials breaking down and needing to be replaced, anytime you have wet surfaces, whether it be from standing water or condensation from a steamy shower, mold will begin to grow.
-Mold spores are everywhere on this planet and water is what allows the spores to turn into visible – and sometimes invisible – mold colonies that can be doing you, your family, and your pets great harm.
+In addition to problems with building materials in your home breaking and needing to be replaced, whenever there are wet surfaces, either because of standing water or condensation from a steam bath, mold will start to grow.
+Mold spores are everywhere on this planet and water is what allows spores to become visible – and sometimes invisible – colonies of mold that can be causing great harm to you, your family and your pets.

-If your home has a relative humidity of greater than 50%, you’re at risk for mold.
-Florida is well above that year-round.
-Orlando’s average humidity is 74% and closer to the coasts it’s even higher.
-You can’t escape the threat of mold, but you can manage the humidity in your home and keep unwanted water out.
+If your home has a relative humidity above 50%, you risk mold.
+Florida is well above that all year.
+Orlando’s average humidity is 74% and near the coast it is even higher.
+You cannot escape the threat of mold, but you can control the humidity in your home and prevent unwanted water from entering.